 By contrast, a trust that is very outward-looking, and which carries out lots of deployments in other schools and trusts in need of support, will invariably have more need of greater resource in the centre, and probably a larger leadership team.
 It will have a greater capacity for generating revenue, and for developing people both in its organisational sphere and beyond.
 That trust will be working for the greater good – but that will invariably come at a cost.
 It then becomes open to criticism of being top-heavy, both in terms of staffing and salaries.

 So while it’s clear direct comparisons between trusts are difficult at the best of times, trying to compare leadership structures is something of a fool’s errand – at least, until there is some sort of benchmarking system in place which identifies the variables and those common denominators.
 Until then, while collaboration can give us an insight into how other trusts approach the issue, its crucial that as trustees we ensure that our leadership teams have both the structure and skills that work for our own trust, and can deliver improved educational and operational outcomes for the pupils and the trust as a whole – regardless of what other organisations are doing.

-This post was written by Tom Meeks, Senior Manager at Price Bailey and a trustee at a multi-academy trust.
+This post was written by Tom Meeks, Partner at Price Bailey, Head of our Academies team and a trustee at a multi-academy trust.
 If you would like more information on this article, please contact Tom using the form below.

 We always recommend that you seek advice from a suitably qualified adviser before taking any action.
 The information in this article only serves as a guide and no responsibility for loss occasioned by any person acting or refraining from action as a result of this material can be accepted by the authors or the firm.